Virginia Association of Science Teachers

 The principal criterion for manuscript acceptance is that it strengthens the teaching and learning of science.

-• Summer Issue: submissions due March 1, published July 1
+• Summer Issue: submissions due March 1, published late July / early August

-• Winter Issue: submissions due July 31, published December 15
+• Winter Issue: submissions due August 1, published mid December

 JVSE accepts three types of manuscripts: